-In order to provide a structured approach to achieving the strategy's goals, several strategic objectives and their particular elements have been identified and aligned to each goal in order to facilitate their implementation and subsequent monitoring. eu-LISA will track the progress of and assess the delivery of these objectives, providing stakeholders with regular information about development, progress and performance.
+In order to provide a structured approach to achieving the strategic goals, several strategic objectives have been identified and aligned to each goal in order to facilitate their implementation and subsequent monitoring. eu-LISA will track the progress of and assess the delivery of these objectives, and provide stakeholders with regular information about development, progress and their performance.

-The tables below show the objectives linked to the strategic goals outlined above and their elements:
+The tables below show details of the objectives linked to the strategic goals outlined above: